 Some people have reported that rooms with poor air flow can even change the color of walls and furniture.

-When there is moisture in the air, other problems can occur, including bacterial growth that can make you sick, and mold that can take over and be expensive to remove.
+If you have a home in Miami or other areas where there is often moisture in the air, other problems can occur, including bacterial growth that can make you sick, and mold that can take over and be expensive to remove.
 Even more reason to make sure air flow is unrestricted throughout your home.

 This is good news for energy costs but bad news for our respiratory systems, especially for allergy sufferers.

-Changing out filters can have a profound impact on indoor air quality, energy costs and maximizing the value of your home.
+Changing out filters can have a profound impact on indoor air quality, energy costs and maximizing the value of your home on the US housing market.

 Consider that shopping for air filters online is not only convenient, but bulk purchase discounts and auto-renewal options can save you time and money.